-- 5 After Heinrich Event 1, between 15.4 and 10.0 ka (PZ4), the representation of the lowland rain forest becomes stronger.
+After Heinrich Event 1, between 15.4 and 10.0 ka (PZ4), the representation of the lowland rain forest becomes stronger.
 Not only pioneer trees such as Mallotus, Celtis, and Alchornea occurred, but also Tetrorchidium and Lophira, indicating increase and maturing of the forest.
-During this period just before the Holocene the lowland rain forest probably reached its southernmost extension (Fig. 6).
-Apart from the expension of the lowland rain forest and maturing forest. - 10 pansion of the lowland rain forest, elements from dry forest and woodlands, such as Burkea-type and Combretaceae, and from the Miombo woodlands, such as Uapaca and Brachystegia, are increasingly represented.
+During this period - just before the Holocene - the lowland rain forest probably reached its southernmost extension (Fig. 7).
+Apart from the expansion of the lowland rain forest, elements from dry forest and woodlands, such as Burkea-type and Combretaceae, and from the Miombo woodlands, such as Uapaca and Brachystegia, are increasingly represented.
 The Podocarpus record goes slightly down and that of Olea rises indicating a change in the mountain forest composition.
 The Younger Dryas period is not distinguished as such in our pollen record, but part of a longer period of favourable conditions for forest growth.

-Most African records show a first return to moister conditions after the glacial around 15 ka, or slightly later (e.g. Maley and Brenac, 1998; Gasse, 2000; Gasse and Van Campo, 2001; Barker et al., 2004).
-Deuterium based precipitation estimates are high between 15 and 12 and low between 12 and 11 ka (Schefuß et al., 2005).
-In the Congo

-- Basin increased precipitation resulted subsequently (at 13.5 ka) in a large palaeodischarge event (Marret et al., 2001).
+Most African records show a first return to moister conditions after the glacial around 15 ka, or slightly later (e.g. Maley and Brenac, 1998; Gasse, 2000; Gasse and Van Campo, 2001; Barker et al., 2004; Lezine and Cazet, 2005).
+Deuterium based precipitation estimates are high between 15 and 12 ka and low between 12 and 11 ka (Schefuß et al., 2005).
+In the Congo Basin increased precipitation resulted subsequently (at 13.5 ka) in a large palaeo-discharge event (Marret et al., 2001).
 Interruption and return to arid conditions during the Younger Dryas period is clear in the records from north of the equator (e.g. Hoelzmann et al., 2004).
-South of the equator, Lake Malawi shows an increase of productivity during the Younger Dryas period (Johnson et al., 2004).
-The pollen record of Lake Ma- - soko shows an abrupt and irreversible change in the flora of the Younger Dryas period suggesting the climate changed from a mild short (3-4 months) dry season to a distinctive dry period of no less than 5 to 6 months (Vincens et al., 2007).
-Other records from southern Africa either indicate wetter conditions (Shi et al., 2000) or no specific changes that might be associated with the Younger Dryas.
+South of the equator, Lake Malawi shows an increase of productivity during the Younger Dryas period interpreted as the effect of strong northerly winds over Lake Malawi connected to a southern position of the ITCZ (Johnson et al., 2004).
+The pollen record of Lake Masoko shows an abrupt and irreversible change in the flora of the Younger Dryas period suggesting the climate changed from a mild short (3-4 months) dry season to a distinctive dry period of no less than 5 to 6 months (Vincens et al., 2007).
+Some records from west southern Africa indicate wetter conditions that might be associated with the Younger Dryas (Shi et al., 2000).
+Others, from eastern South Africa, indicate cooler and possibly drier conditions (e.g. Scott, 1982; Holmgren et al., 2003) but many are inconclusive concerning the Younger Dryas period (Scott et al., 1995).

-The strong development of the rain forest and the initial development of the woodlands in Angola suggest an early southward shifting of the CAB during winter and summer (Fig. 7).
-The summer latitude might have been comparable to those of today and the winter latitude might have been somewhat further to the south causing a southward shift of the area with more or less humid conditions all year round.
+The strong development of the rain forest and the initial development of the woodlands in Angola suggest an early southward shifting of the CAB during winter and summer (Fig. 8).
+The summer latitude might have been comparable to those of today and the winter latitude might have been further to the south causing a southward shift of the area with more or less humid conditions all year round.
 SSTs rose strongly indicating that the ABF, and with it the area of coastal upwelling, probably shifted poleward, south of the site.
 The large difference in SSTs between 12 and 17° S suggest strong trade winds, in particular during the Younger Dryas period (Kim et al., 2003).

-10 6.3 Holocene
+6.3 Holocene